JayM2510/Rural4Us/README.md

 ## 📱The App:
 An E-commerce application built using Flutter Framework.
 Aimed at providing an immersive and unique experience that makes online shopping of famous rural items a much simpler and seamless process.
 I have also used VelcityX management state which is a minimalist Flutter framework inspired from TailwindCSS and SwiftUI for rapidly building flutter apps .

-The App will contain a few components: OnBoarding Screen(Splash Screen),Login Screen, Home Screen(Product Listing Screen), Product Details Screen with dummy text description, Add to Cart Screen (Ordering Process).
+The App will contain a few components: OnBoarding Screen(Splash Screen),SignIn & SignUp Screen, Home Screen(Product Listing Screen), Product Details Screen with dummy text description, Add to Cart Screen (Ordering Process).

  ## 💭Features:
 🎯Easy login & registration

 🎯User-friendly product searching and sorting

+🎯E-mail,Password and Google SignIn Firebase authentication

 🎯Product gallery